joerivanveen/ruigehond-embed-parent/readme.md

 # Ruigehond embed parent

-Lightweight companion for the full Ruigehond embed plugin, to use on the embedding sites.
+Lightweight companion for the full [Ruigehond embed](https://github.com/joerivanveen/ruigehond-embed) plugin, to use on the embedding sites.

-Consists of a simple shortcode and javascript accepting data from the Ruigehond embed plugin on the embedded website.
+When enabled, use the shortcode \[ruigehond-embed-parent src="&lt;Iframe src&gt;"] to embed urls from sites where the full version of ruigehond-embed is installed.

-This code is also contained in the regular Ruigehond embed plugin, but strips out a lot of code not necessary for websites that only embed.
+This code is also contained in the regular Ruigehond embed plugin.